comparaonline/mono-client/README.md

       }
     },
     bodyParser<T>(body: any): T {
-      //Is optional, returns any pardes property as response body return JSON.parse(body.clientData);
+      //Allows you to parse any property inside the response body, and re-assign it return JSON.parse(body.clientData);
     }
   });